-The 2020 Poetry contest is closed to submissions.
-We’ll be back next year.
+The 2021 Poetry contest Opens for entries on November 1st.
 Each year Third Wednesday awards 3 $100 Prizes in its annual poetry contest.
-For this year’s contest, entries were accepted from November 15, 2019 through February 15, 2020.
+For this year’s contest, entries were accepted from November 1, 2020 through February 15, 2021.

 Winning poets and honorable mentions will receive a print copy of the contest issue.
 Non-prize poems will be considered for inclusion in the same or later issue of 3rd Wednesday as a regular submission unless the poet chooses not to have them considered (to preserve eligibility for other contests).

-To see last year’s winners and honorable mentions, you can download 2019’s Spring issue.
+To see previous winners and honorable mentions, you can download 2019 & 2020’s Spring issues.
 Just click the “Free Issues” menu item above.